 The Rare Books Collection spans a wide range of time periods and topics, containing over 100,000 volumes that date from as early as the 12th century to as recent as the present day.

-The collection excels in areas of book history and design.
-Incunables and manuscript leaves, historical bindings, a collection of miniature books, and fine press printing and artist books each make up a part of the TUSC collection.
+The Rare collection holds particular strength in book history and design.
+Incunables and manuscript leaves, examples of binding styles from around the world, a collection of miniature books, British and American first editions, and fine press printing and artist books each make up part of the collection.

-The collection also features a series of monographic collections that give a close look at the writings and editions of particular authors, including William Faulkner, Stendhal, Edward Gorey, and Lafcadio Hearn.
+The collection features a series of monographic collections that give a close look at the writings and editions of particular authors, including William Faulkner, Stendhal, Edward Gorey, and Lafcadio Hearn.
+The collection is also strong in particular subject areas, including European maps and atlases of the medieval and early modern period, children’s literature, and the Koch Collection of Botanical Literature.